Countdown to Summer: 8 Incredible Trips to Take This Season

-The summer is heating up with exciting hotel openings, buzzy new restaurants, and can't-miss cultural festivals around the world.
+The summer is heating up with exciting hotel openings, buzzy restaurants, and can't-miss cultural festivals around the world.
 From a breezy, beachfront getaway in Greenport to a summer-long art celebration in Singapore, these are the destinations of the season.

 In the past few years, Copenhagen has seen a massive tourism boom, bringing record numbers of travelers to the Nordic city.
 Thanks to this resurgence, the Danish capital has invested in a host of hotels and attractions, most of which are being unveiled this summer.
-For design-forward digs, our eyes are set on Gert Wingårdh’s just-opened Nobis Hotel, a Scandi-chic stay housed inside the former Royal Danish Conservatory of Music by Tivoli Gardens.
-Not far away, you’ll find two of Copenhagen’s top institutions: René Redzepi’s world-renown Noma has reopened in a sprawling seven-building complex with its own urban farm while the Copenhagen Street Food market is spearheading a new development on Refshaleøen Island with the debut of its 107,000-square-foot food stall and artisan workshop space—three times the size of its previous Paper Island location.
-Come May, the Danish Architecture Centre and Danish Design Centre will cut the ribbon on their new home in the Rem Koolhaas-designed BLOX building.
+For design-forward digs, our eyes are set on Gert Wingårdh’s Nobis Hotel, a Scandi-chic stay housed inside the former Royal Danish Conservatory of Music by Tivoli Gardens.
+Not far away, you’ll find two of Copenhagen’s top institutions: René Redzepi’s world-renown Noma has reopened in a sprawling seven-building complex with its own urban farm while the Copenhagen Street Food market is spearheading a development on Refshaleøen Island with the debut of its 107,000-square-foot food stall and artisan workshop space—three times the size of its previous Paper Island location.
+Design lover?
+Last May, the Danish Architecture Centre and Danish Design Centre cut the ribbon on their new home in the Rem Koolhaas-designed BLOX building.

 Michigan has long been at the forefront of America’s craft beer scene—but we bet you didn't know the state is also home to an under-the-radar wine region.
 Start in Grand Rapids (otherwise known as Beer City, USA) and sip your way through the city’s Summer Beer Festival, where more than 100 Michigan brewers will show off their best suds.
 The Grand Rapids outpost of 7 Monks Taproom is a favorite for its gastro-pub fare and 57 ales inspired by Trappist monk-brewed beer.
 Next, drive two hours north to Traverse City for a wine-infused weekend along Old Mission Peninsula.
 Adventurous types should try the Water to Wine kayak tour around Grand Traverse Bay, with private wine-tastings at Brys Estate and Left Foot Charley as well as a beachside gourmet picnic lunch (think: pan-seared Whitefish or asiago polenta topped with asparagus and sautéed Pinot Grigio shrimp).
 Prefer land over lake?
 There are more than 50 vineyards to cruise by—one of which is even owned by Madonna’s family.
 Check out the Italian villa-esque tasting room at Mari Vineyards and Rove Estate’s knockout Rieslings, live music, and sweeping sunset views of the Leelanau Peninsula.